dotnet/docfx/docs/designs/xref.md

 User can define uids in the same repository and reference to them, and these defined uids will be outputted as `xrefmap.json`.

 ### External xref map
-User can use uids defined by other repositories as well, just define the urls of `xrefmap.json` in `docfx.yml`.
+User can reference uids defined by other repositories as well, just define the urls of `xrefmap.json` in `docfx.yml`.
 ```yml
 xref:
   - http://url1/xrefmap.json